Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 The first thing you do at the start of each round is to place your initial bet.
 Just note the minimum and maximum bets for each particular table.
 In online blackjack, these should be displayed somewhere within the interface.
 Let's say you place a £5 bet this time.

 Your £5 is your wager for that game round only.
-So, if you win, you will get your initial stake back and whatever winnings are coming your way.
-But, if you lose the game round, then you have your initial bet removed from the table by the dealer.
+So, if you win, you will get your initial stake back and any winnings.
+But if you lose the game round, then you have your initial bet removed from the table by the dealer.
 The casino keeps your bet.

 The First deal

 After each player has made an initial bet, the cards are dealt.
 This is done clockwise, with each player receiving a face-up card.
-The (always last in the chain) receive a face-down card.
-Then a second card is dealt to everyone – these, including the dealer, are all face up.
+The player (always last in the chain) receives a face-down card.
+Then a second card is dealt to everyone – all cards, including the dealer's, are face up.

 This way, you can calculate your score (the card values are listed above).
 However, you can't tell what the dealer has at this stage.
 This is what makes blackjack games exciting.
 We'll cover more on this, what moves you could (or should) make and the basic blackjack strategy below.